-Peace Together Alliance is a collaboration of several local Voluntary and Community groups working with people aged 10 - 25 years of age in Moss Side, Hulme and Rusholme.
-The alliance has been provided with funding from the Greater Manchester Violence Reduction Unit to run projects across the three locality areas to address the underlying reasons of violence whilst building aspiration and opportunities for young people.
+Peace Together Alliance is a collaboration of several local voluntary and community groups working with people aged 10-25 in Moss Side, Hulme and Rusholme.
+The alliance has been provided with funding from the Greater Manchester Violence Reduction Unit to run projects across the three locality areas to address the underlying reasons of violence, while building aspiration and opportunities for young people.

-The Youth Endowment Fund has agreed to support a 5-year investment plan in the Cheetham area of the city to develop a community-led strategy to reduce serious youth violence in the locality.
-Work has been commissioned to undertake consultation with a diverse group of young people from the area to understand what young people's thoughts are about serious violence and the area that they live in.
+The Youth Endowment Fund has agreed to support a five-year investment plan in the Cheetham area of the city to develop a community-led strategy to reduce serious youth violence in the locality.
+Work has been commissioned to undertake consultation with a diverse group of young people from the area to understand what their thoughts are about serious violence and the area they live in.